Through Skills First, quality training providers can successfully compete to meet the needs of students, industry and the economy.

 Training providers are able to set fees at a level that they believe the quality, cost and reputation of their training warrants, without restriction.

 Under Skills First, new quality measures have been introduced, including:

 - rigorous new funding contracts for all training providers that better guarantee value for money in taxpayer funded training.

-In 2017 Skills First funded contracts with training providers included:
+Skills First funded contracts with training providers include:

 - penalties that can be applied to providers who fail to properly assess every student's suitability for their course.

 - the ability to publish results of student and employer satisfaction surveys.

 - new requirements to improve the quality of online and workplace-based training.

 - requirements that all training providers using brokers, disclose brokering arrangements on their websites.

 For information on how Skills First will benefit private providers, email: email@example.com